Pathways to Financial Power

 How Does It Work?

 Pathways is a rolling cohort service that consists of targeted professional workshops, networking events, and much more.
-Workshops focus on topics such as effective resumes and cover letters, building an online presence, finding your strengths, interviewing, entrepreneurship, Microsoft Office, and professional dress and behavior.
+Workshops focus on topics such as effective resumes and cover letters, building an online presence, finding your strengths, interviewing, Microsoft Office, and professional dress and behavior.

-The service culminates with the annual Pathways to Financial Power conference, where participants launch their professional journeys with expert speakers, a budgeting simulation at Junior Achievement of San Diego, networking opportunities, a “Shark Tank” inspired entrepreneurial competition, a career exploration fair, and more!
+The service culminates with the annual Pathways to Financial Power conference, where participants launch their professional journeys with expert speakers, a budgeting simulation at Junior Achievement of San Diego, networking opportunities, a “Shark Tank” inspired entrepreneurial competition, a passion/career exploration fair, and more!